 They add that kaizen is likely to take care of itself, and hint that more radical change may require an external disruption.
 Great Scrum teams alternate radical and incremental change to sustain what might be called continuous discontinuity.
-Kaikaku changes often originate with management, as they may entail change to the corporate governance or structure.
+Kaikaku changes often originate with management, as they may entail change to the corporate governance or structure — changes at the enterprise or system level.
 See Involve the Managers.

 Russ Ackhoff, pioneer in the field of operations research, systems thinking and management science, admonishes us to look beyond “continuous improvement” to systems thinking that deals with the Whole.
 The alternative is discontinuous improvement, focusing on properties of the Whole, through creativity that breaks with what preceded it.

 —.
 “Kaizen.”
 Wikipedia, https://en.wikipedia.org/wiki/Kaizen, 7 September 2018, (accessed 3 October 2018).

 Tim Hartford.
 “Marginal gains matter but game changers transform.”
 Financial Times, https://www.ft.com/content/6b5c046c-0fc0-11e7-a88c-50ba212dce4d, 24 March 2017 (accessed 17 December 2017).